glassesneo/spellua/.github/README.md

 ```

 ## License
-spellua is licensed under the MIT license.
+spellua is licensed under the WTFPL license.
 See COPYING for details.